nataliefrancis/modeling-tunr/readme.md

 	  - Fill out your front-end routes in `front-end/src/app/managers/manager-routing.module.ts`, using the artists routes as a model.
 	  - Test your work so far by opening your browser and going to `/managers/show/1`, `managers/new`, and `managers/edit/1`.
 	  - Use the artists templates and the managers `manager-index.component.html` as models to fill out a `manager-show.component.html`, a `manager-edit.component.html`, and a `manager-new.component.html` template.
 Do NOT copy-and-paste, you need to change all the fields in these templates to match your manager attributes, namely `name`, `email`, `office_number`, and `cell_phone_number`.
 A good way to do this is to have an artist template on the left side of your screen, and the corresponding manager template on the right side.
 	  - Open your browser again.
-Looks like we've got some errors.
+Looks like we've got an error.
 Yay!
-Work with your partner to clear them all.
-Use the working `artists` files for help if you're not sure how to resolve the errors.
-Stub out (use `console.log`) for any methods.
-Don't do anything with `ArtistsService`/`ManagersService` yet, we will cover that in the next step.
+If you look in Developer Tools, you should see `Can't bind to 'ngModel' since it isn't a known property of 'input'.`  What are we missing?
+Use the working `artists.module.ts` file for help if you're not sure how to resolve the error.
+	  - If you see the error `Cannot read property 'name' of undefined` on the `edit` or `new` screen that's because that manager does not exist yet.
+Go into your `manager-edit.component.ts` and `manager-new.component.ts` files and fix that.
+	  	- **Big Hint:** where is the missing variable defined in `artist-edit.component.ts` and `artist-new.component.ts`, respectively (you should only need to change one line).
-	  - Once all your errors are gone, check out your `managers/edit/1` and `managers/new` in your browser.
+	  - Once your errors are all gone, check out your `managers/edit/1` and `managers/new` in your browser.
 Cool, we have forms!
 Now let's actually put some data in there.
 	  - Fill out your front-end service functions in `app/managers/managers.service.ts`, one at a time, using `app/artists/artists.service.ts` as a model.
 Follow the same left-side-right-side technique as you did for templates.
-		- Import this service into all your manager Components, and fill out the Component functions you stubbed out a couple steps ago, using the artist Components as a guide.
+	  - Import this service into all your manager Components, and fill out the Component functions, using the artist Components as a guide.
-	  - Open the browser again.
-Clear out any errors you see in the terminal, and then try to create a new manager at `managers/new`.
+	  - Open the browser again, and try to create a new manager at `managers/new`.
 If you look in the Dev Tools console, you should see your manager.
 However, we're getting a 404 for our `http` request.
 Makes sense, right?
 We haven't built our back end yet.
 It's time to go full stack....
 	  - Create managers back-end routes in your `back-end/config/routes.js` file, following the same format as artists.
 	  - Give `managers.js` in your back-end `back-end/controllers` folder all the functions you already have in `artists.js`.
 Now we have everything we need except for data persistence.
 Let's put a bow on our managers--*Sequelize style*.
 	  - Finish the `Manager` model for your database, inside your `models` folder.
 Give it the attributes `name`, `email`, `office_number`, and `cell_phone_number`, all of type `String`.